|Height:||372.00++ ft||(+113.39 m)||Elevation:||180 ft (55 m)||GPS Latitude:||40.35025|

 Drive: Dyerville Giant is 195 mi (314 km) north of San Francisco near the community of Weott.

 Northbound: From U.S. Highway 101 just north of Weott, take exit 663 South Fork Honeydew.
 Continue straight, across California State Route 254 (Avenue of the Giants), onto Dyerville Loop Road.

 Southbound: From U.S. Highway 101 just north of Weott, take Exit 663 South Fork Honeydew.
-Turn left onto Bull Creek Flat/Mattole Road, pass under the bridge, and turn right onto California State Route 254 (Avenue of the Giants).
-Turn left at the next intersection, past the Founders Grove entrance, onto Dyerville Loop Road.
+Turn left onto Mattole Road, under the bridge, and turn right onto California State Route 254 (Avenue of the Giants).
+Turn left at the next intersection, at the Founders Grove entrance, onto Dyerville Loop Road.